Find a Clinic

 How is Volume Measured?

-When we think about sound, volume refers to the noise level we hear.
+In the context of sound, volume refers to the noise level we hear.
 This intensity is quantified using a unit known as decibels (dB).
-When we talk about measuring volume, we're gauging how much energy the sound waves carry.
-These sound waves create fluctuations in air pressure that gently nudges our eardrums.
-The more forceful these fluctuations, the louder the sound appears to us.
+Essentially, when we talk about measuring volume, we're gauging how much energy the sound waves carry.
+These sound waves create air pressure oscillations that gently nudge our eardrums.
+The more forceful these oscillations, the louder the sound appears to us.
 Decibels provide a scale to capture this dynamic, helping us distinguish between a whisper and a roar.
+To measure the decibels your ears detect, take our free online hearing test.

 The Human Hearing Range